SUPPORTIVE MOVEMENT FOR YOUR CHANGING BODY

 WHAT MAKES ROSY’S APPROACH DIFFERENT

 RESEARCH-INFORMED PROGRAMMING Sessions are designed with an understanding of how this life stage can impact your energy and comfort.
-Our programming is grounded in research showing progressive resistance training as a powerful and consistent approach for sustaining physical function and enhancing quality of life during this period.
+Our programming is grounded in research showing progressive resistance training one of the most effective tools for maintaining strength, function, and quality of life during this transition.

 JUDGEMENT-FREE ENVIRONMENT Our Collingwood studio provides a space where perimenopause and menopause experiences are normalised, respected, and openly addressed without shame or dismissal.